Like humans, dogs are more active when they’re younger but will mellow out as they age.

 Q8: Can older Yorkies still be active and playful?
 A8: Absolutely!
 While older Yorkies tend to be less hyperactive than puppies, many retain their playful nature.
 It’s important to continue providing appropriate mental and physical stimulation tailored to their age and energy level, to keep them active, healthy, and happy.

 Quick Tips on Calming a Yorkie Down

 Exercise – Regular exercise keeps them in shape and burns away excess energy.

 Playing Games – Games are great at stimulating your dog.
-He or she uses more of his energy and gets drained, quick.
+He or she uses more of his energy and gets drained quickly.

-Rewarding the Positive – By patting your dog or throwing him a treat, you’re telling him that you prefer a calmer dog.
-Sooner or later, he will get it and will be of best behavior.
+Rewarding the Positive – By patting your dog or throwing him a treat, you’re telling him you prefer a calmer dog.
+Sooner or later, he will get it and be on best behavior.

 Clicker Training – This is yet another effective way to train your dog to be calm at the sound of a click.

 Socializing with Other Dogs – By meeting and playing with other dogs, your canine can expel huge amounts of energy.
 In that manner, he gets tired and will be willing to go to bed.